What is photosensitivity?

 Exogenous photodermatoses are those in which phototoxic or photoallergic reaction is caused by an external photosensitiser.
 These include:

-- Drug-induced photosensitivity: common photosensitising drugs are thiazides, tetracyclines, non-steroidal anti-inflammatory drugs (NSAIDs), phenothiazines, voriconazole and quinine.
+- Drug-induced photosensitivity: common photosensitising drugs are thiazides, tetracyclines, non-steroidal anti-inflammatory drugs (NSAIDs), phenothiazines, voriconazole, quinine, vemurafenib.

 - Photocontact dermatitis: due to phototoxic chemicals such as psoralens in plants, vegetables, fruit; fragrances in cosmetics; sunscreen chemicals; dyes and disinfectants